Reaching People Globally With The Same Learning Experience

 Sure – we had elements that were virtual, but the core was live, in person facilitation with a fantastic set of providers who created a simulated environment that was really stretching and really allowed people to explore their strengths and development areas.

 Today I look back and cringe.
 Just ten years later and I would go about it all so differently.
 The challenges we had back then are great big juicy opportunities when you look at them through the lens of virtual.
 I remember our smallest market was the Ivory Coast with just one leader in my target population.
 That one voice representing a completely unique market was completely lost.
 As were the two from Rwanda, the six from Ecuador, or the 14 from Vietnam.

 Today we could develop a programme where those voices could be put on a pedestal, where everyone’s experiences could be shared across the whole cohort.
 Fully integrated, fully virtual, we could create a consistent learning experience where everyone benefits from the diversity of people’s experiences.
 Sure, we’d need to deliver in a number of languages – but when we analysed how many languages we’d need to cover our huge global network we found it was only around 10.
 That’s 10 different versions of an event to cover one of the biggest, most complex companies in the world – most would need far fewer.

 But why is this important?

 When you roll out anything like this, a leadership programme, a set of messages, a culture, a change programme across a large organisation all too often there is an epicentre at which the message is made loud a clear.
 But as you radiate out you find the message having less and less impact, leaving your organisation running at different paces across its network.
 This is a real problem when you’re trying to change a culture, and can become seriously risky if the issue is compliance.
-Leaning into virtual and e-learning solutions such as a global coaching app solves so many problems, and in many cases can even prevent nascent issues from becoming problems in the first place.
+Leaning into virtual and e-learning solutions such as a global coaching initiative solves so many problems, and in many cases can even prevent nascent issues from becoming problems in the first place.